Ultimo, New South Wales: History

 Residential development accelerated in the 1880s.
 In 1891 the population of the Pyrmont-Ultimo area was 19,177, in 3,966 dwellings.
 The population peaked at around 30,000 in 1900.
 However, the construction of factories, quarries, woolstores and a power station in the early 20th century saw the demolition of hundreds of houses, and a steady decline in population.
 It was a good site for warehouses because of its proximity to Darling Harbour.
 Several examples of the Federation Warehouse style can be found along Wattle Street.
 By 1954, the population of Pyrmont and Ultimo was 5,000, and by 1978 it was just 1,800.

 For approximately ten years from the early 1950s, Harris Street was home to the head office, recording studio, pressing plant and warehouse of Festival Records, which was Australia's leading independent record company for almost 50 years.
 Festival moved its facilities to a site in nearby Pyrmont in 1966.

+The proposed (and later abandoned) Ultimo Interchange would have resulted in vast destruction of housing in Ultimo.
+The interchange was planned so "Separation of roadways in the design reduces weaving movements through the interchange area".
+Alternative freeway proposals were made suggested eliminating the interchange.

 In 1973, the Builders Labourers Federation organised a green ban with Pyrmont to stop the construction of the North Western Expressway, which would've destroyed large parts of both suburbs.